Juhannuspukki/jere.pro/README.md

 # jere.pro

-This is the source code for the Next.js SPA on my personal home page at https://jere.pro.
+This is the source code for the Next.js hybrid application on my personal home page at https://jere.pro.